40 million in south-central US at risk for heavy rain, flooding

 Heavy rainfall is forecast to persist across the central and southern Plains this week, and AccuWeather meteorologists say that the wet pattern is likely to bring severe weather and substantial flooding.

 Severe weather and heavy rain broke out across the southern Plains over the past few days, dousing much of the region with drenching downpours.
-As of midday on Sunday, 48-hour rainfall totals soared above 2 inches in half a dozen cities in Texas and Kansas.
-Emporia, Kansas, had recorded 3.4 inches of rain during that time.
+As of Sunday night, rainfall totals soared above 6 inches in several cities in Kansas.
+Codell, Kansas, had recorded 8.16 inches of rain total.

+A tornado was reported in Bell County, Texas, on Sunday afternoon.
+According to the The National Weather Service's (NWS) Storm Prediction Center, multiple homes had sustained minor damage from the tornado, and some outbuildings and chicken coops were also damaged or destroyed.

+A second tornado was reported to be on the ground for four minutes in Crowley County, Colorado.

 Going forward, heavy rainfall is forecast for locations from eastern Colorado, Kansas and Missouri, on southward to the Gulf Coast for the next several days, hitting many of the same areas that had a wet end to last week.